 Our skill-based-trainings are also becoming increasingly popular with healthcare workers showing a growing interest and demand.
 The Safe Delivery App is an integrated component of these trainings, providing a comprehensive and user-friendly tool for healthcare workers.

-In the first quarter of 2023 we have continued to develop and strengthen our App and the extended training programme by:
+In the first half of 2023, we have continued to develop and strengthen our App and the extended training programme by: